Cocoa Butter: Nutrition, Benefits, and Drawbacks

 Additionally, the other prevalent fatty acids in cocoa butter are the saturated fats stearic and palmitic acid.

-Saturated fats are among the very best choices for cooking due to their relative stability at heat (16).
+Saturated fats are among the most heat-stable choices for cooking due to their relative stability at heat (17).

 For these reasons, cocoa butter can be used safely in a range of recipes.